-One webinar attendee has a number of end clients, all of which are small companies.
-His company is responsible for determining the IR35 status of all these engagements and has the liability for the tax if any of these engagements is found to be inside IR35 having been treated as outside.
+One webinar attendee had a number of end clients, all of which were small companies.
+His company was responsible for determining the IR35 status of all these engagements and has the liability for the tax if any of these engagements is found to be inside IR35, having been treated as outside.
 For this freelancer, the status quo remains.

 Another individual wanted to know if his PSC had to issue an SDS (Status Determination Statement) because its client was small.
 No, the responsibility for issuing an SDS never rests with a PSC.

 Finally, in response to a query raised, the size conditions only apply to end clients.
-The size of the agency, fee-payer/deemed employer is not relevant in determining whether the off-payroll working rules apply or not, so a small-sized agency would still be responsible for applying the off-payroll working rules, even if they are not medium or large-sized.
+The size of the agency, which is the fee-payer/deemed employer in the contractual chain, is not relevant in determining whether the off-payroll working rules apply or not.
+So a small-sized agency would still be responsible for applying the off-payroll working rules, even if they were not medium or large-sized.